davidptsmith/iflab-website/projects/Duncan-Street.md

 <span style="colour:blue">“ We know it’s a rare thing and it makes us feel special, we think it’s either luck, destiny, a sign that something big is going to happen...”</span>.

-The lighting within the facade was developed by futher exploring the Autumn theme and the notion of change.
+The lighting within the facade was developed by further exploring the Autumn theme and the notion of change.
 The lighting patterns is inspired by the Eta Aquariid meteor shower which occurs every May.
-A meteor shower appears much like a shooting star in the sky.
-**Wish upon a shooting star**
+A meteor shower appears much like a shooting star in the sky - *Wish upon a shooting star*